 Symptoms & Signs of Dual Diagnosis & Co-Occurring Disorders

-What Is Substance Use Disorder?
+What Is a Substance Use Disorder?

 - Isolation from family, friends or other support networks

-- Unexplained or rapidly developing changes in attitude or behavior
+- Sudden changes in attitude or behavior

 - Strong cravings for a given substance

 - Difficulty maintaining normal functioning in work, school or family life

 - Spending a significant amount of time or effort obtaining a substance

 You should also note what your friends and family say about your behavior.
 Sometimes loved ones can see signs a person struggling with addiction cannot.
 If your family and friends tell you they notice a problem with your drug or alcohol use, take them seriously.

 Mental Illnesses Associated with Substance Abuse

 Substance abuse can cause mental illness when effects of the substances, like depressed nervous system function, affect brain chemistry.
 Mental illness usually causes substance use when alcohol and drugs are used to cope.